Choosing between Dialpad and JustCall for your business communications often comes down to five questions:

 Both platforms integrate with major CRMs and business tools, but the depth and breadth differ.

-Dialpad offers native integrations with Salesforce, Zendesk, HubSpot, Microsoft Teams, Google Workspace, and more through its App Marketplace.
+Dialpad offers native integrations with Salesforce, Zendesk, HubSpot, Microsoft Teams, and Google Workspace, among others through its App Marketplace.
 The Salesforce integration runs deep, allowing calls directly from Salesforce with automatic logging.

 Dialpad also provides API capabilities for custom integrations, with webhooks for call events, SMS events, and agent status changes.
 The integration list is smaller than JustCall's, but individual integrations tend to go deeper.